 - Posters will be up for an amount determined by each SOC.

-To give an oral presentation, select “oral” as presentation type on the abstract form.
-To avoid too many oral sessions running simultaneously, the number of oral presentation time slots are limited.
+The number of oral presentation time slots are limited.
 Oral presentations may be changed to posters if there are no remaing slots.
 All authors whose abstracts are changed will be notified.